Three ways to cover a graph: Separability and Complexity

-Another interesting aspect concerns the computational complexity of the three covering numbers.
-Very informally, one might suspect that the computation of $c_{f}^{\mc{T}}(G)$ is easier than of $c_{\ell}^{\mc{T}}(G)$, which in turn is easier than computing $c_{g}^{\mc{T}}(G)$.
-For example, if $\mc{M}$ is the class of all matchings, then $c_{g}^{\mc{M}}(G) = \chi'(G)$, the edge-chromatic number of $G$.
-Hence deciding $c_{g}^{\mc{M}}(G) \leq 3$ is NP-complete even for $3$-regular graphs~\cite{Hol-81}, while $c_{\ell}^{\mc{M}}(G)$ equals the maximum degree of $G$.
-As a second example consider the star arboricity $\sa(G)$ and the caterpillar arboricity $\ca(G)$.
-Deciding $\sa(G) \leq k$~\cite{Hak-96,Gon-09} and deciding $\ca(G) \leq k$~\cite{Gon-09,She-96} is NP-complete for $k=2,3$.
+Another interesting aspect of covering numbers concerns the computational complexity of determining them.
+Very informally, one might suspect that the computation of $c_{f}^{\mc{G}}(H)$ is easier than of $c_{\ell}^{\mc{G}}(H)$, which in turn is easier than computing $c_{g}^{\mc{G}}(H)$.
+For example, if $\mc{M}$ is the class of all matchings, then $c_{g}^{\mc{M}}(H) = \chi'(H)$, the edge-chromatic number of $H$.
+Hence deciding $c_{g}^{\mc{M}}(H) \leq 3$ is NP-complete even for $3$-regular graphs~\cite{Hol-81}.
+On the other hand $c_{\ell}^{\mc{M}}(H)$ equals the maximum degree of $H$ and can therefore be determined very efficiently.
+As a second example, more elaborate, consider the star arboricity $\sa(H)$ and the caterpillar arboricity $\ca(H)$.
+Deciding $\sa(H) \leq k$~\cite{Hak-96,Gon-09} and deciding $\ca(H) \leq k$~\cite{Gon-09,She-96} are NP-complete for $k=2,3$.
 The complexity for $k\geq 4$ is unknown in both cases.
-On the other hand from Theorem~\ref{thm:starorient} we can derive the following.
+To the best of our knowledge, the complexity of determining the local and folded caterpillar arboricity of a graph is also open.
+On the other hand, from Theorem~\ref{thm:starorient} we can derive the following.

-\begin{theorem} The local star arboricity can be computed in polynomial time. \end{theorem} \begin{proof} In~\cite{Fra-78} a flow algorithm is used that given a graph $G$ and $\alpha:V(G)\to\mathbb{N}$ decides if an orientation $D$ of $G$ exists such that the out-degree of $v$ in $D$ is at most $\alpha(v)$.
-Moreover, they minimize $\max_{v \in V(G)}\alpha(v)$ such that such $D$ exists in polynomial time.
-We may use this algorithm to find $p(G)$ in polynomial time.
-Now define $\alpha(v) := p(G)$ whenever $v$ has degree $p(G)$ and $\alpha(v) := p(G)-1$ otherwise.
-By Theorem~\ref{thm:starorient} we have $\lsa(G)=p(G)$ if and only if there exists an orientation $D$ of $G$ satisfying the out-degree constraints given by $\alpha$. \end{proof}
+\begin{theorem} The local star arboricity can be computed in polynomial-time. \end{theorem} \begin{proof} In~\cite{Fra-78} a flow algorithm is used that given a graph $H$ and $\alpha:V(H)\to\mathbb{N}$ decides if an orientation $D$ of $H$ exists such that the out-degree of $v$ in $D$ is at most $\alpha(v)$ for all $v\in V(H)$.
+Moreover, if such a $D$ exists the algorithm finds one minimizing the maximum out-degree.
+Now by Lemma~\ref{lem:pseudo}, we may use this algorithm to find $p(H)$ in polynomial-time.
+Now let $\alpha(v) = p(H)$ whenever $v$ has degree $p(H)$ and $\alpha(v) = p(H)-1$ otherwise.
+We use the algorithm of~\cite{Fra-78} to check if an orientation $D$ of $H$ satisfying the out-degree constraints given by $\alpha$ exists.
+By Theorem~\ref{thm:starorient} we have $\lsa(H)=p(H)$ if and only if there exists such an orientation and $\lsa(H)=p(H)+1$ otherwise. \end{proof}

-Finally, consider interval graphs as the template class.
-Shmoys and West~\cite{Shm-84} and Jiang~\cite{Jia-10} have shown that deciding $i(G) \leq k$ and $t(G)\leq k$ is NP-complete for every $k \geq 2$, respectively.
-We claim that the reduction of Jiang also holds for the local track-number.
-It would be interesting to find a template and host class for which the computation of the folded or local covering number is NP-complete while the global covering number can be computed in polynomial time.
+Finally, consider interval graphs as the covering class.
+Shmoys and West~\cite{Shm-84} and Jiang~\cite{Jia-10} showed that deciding $i(H) \leq k$ and deciding $t(H)\leq k$ are NP-complete for every $k \geq 2$, respectively.
+We claim that the reduction of Jiang also holds for the local track number.